flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 ## Workflow code

+By default, Flyte projects created from a template in the [flytekit-python-template GitHub repository](https://github.com/flyteorg/flytekit-python-template) contain a `workflows` directory, inside of which is a Python file that holds the workflow code for the application.

-The workflow code contains tasks and a workflow, decorated with the `@task` and `@workflow` decorators, respectively.
+The workflow code contains one or more task and workflow functions, decorated with the `@task` and `@workflow` decorators, respectively.

 * The @task and @workflow decorators can be parsed by Python provided that they are used only on functions at the top-level scope of the module.
 * Task and workflow function signatures must be type-annotated with Python type hints.